mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- NOTE - This section may move to a (previous) chapter (provisionally structured around inclusive methods).
 As such observations are listed in bullet point in case a lot restructuring is needed. -->

-SHOULD THIS BE ONLY ON THE VIGNETTE OR ALSO INCLUDE OTHER ACTIVITY TO SPEED THINGS UP.

 **General Observations at all stages**

 - This parent-child pair alternate between use of keyboard and mouse.
 Currently the parent takes the driving seat.
 (Their roles can be contrasted to pair programming).